Introduction to Epidemiology

 - different types of epidemiological study designs (descriptive, case-control, cohort, randomised control trials).

 It will also apply these principles in a critical appraisal of a research paper, along with a week-long group project on a study design exercise of a current question in the field.

 The first four days of this five day online course consist of approximately two live sessions, followed by one hour of self-directed learning in the form of exercises, readings or pre-recorded videos.
 The final day will focus around group presentations of a week-long practical exercise.

 By the end of this course, attendees will:

 - be familiar with the major types of epidemiological study designs and understand their strengths and weaknesses with respect to research questions

 - be able to interpret epidemiological evidence

 - appreciate the role of statistics in the application of epidemiological principles.

 £500 External industry

-The event is now fully booked.
-Please email email@example.com to be added to the waiting list.
+The course will run again in April 2022.
+To express your interest, please email email@example.com to be added to the waiting list.